botlate/Court-Filings-Preprocessing-for-RAG/readme.md

 #### Example: TOC Extraction and Processing
 <img src="./images/toc_map_bigger.png" width="700" alt="How TOC is extracted and structured">

-The TOC is converted from visual layout to structured markdown hierarchy to allow tagging and chunking text by section.
+The TOC is converted from visual layout to structured markdown.
+This hashtag hierarhy is later mapped onto headers in the pleading body pages, which allows them to be chunked by argument section instead of page or tokens.

 ### 4. Text Cleanup *(under construction)*
 - Move footnotes inline and tag